 Controlled : Compliance with the guidelines is regularly monitored by competent state-licensed and / or private institutions or associations.

 In addition, there are also the inflationary terms sometimes used in brochures "environmentally friendly", "environmentally conscious", "near-natural" or "sustainable viticulture".
 They represent a procedure according to specific but often not clearly and clearly defined ecological or biological aspects and are sometimes also used as a synonym for Integrated Plant Protection.
 However, not so much the names are important, but rather the individual guidelines and measures in detail, which are summarized below.
-Because if a winery on the website declares itself as "environmentally conscious, close to nature", that alone does not say which measures are to be understood.
+Because if a winery on the website declares itself as "environmentally conscious, near-natural operation", that alone does not say which measures are to be understood.

 Very often the measures are with particularly low, quality-increasing earnings connected (but only the normal wine laws apply and there are no stricter maximum yields).
 Also on certain cellar technical measures or medium is often omitted.
 The fermentation is by many producers as possible by vineyard's own, natural yeasts in the form of a so-called spontaneous fermentation performed, but this is also not an unconditional requirement.
 The use of sulfur dioxide is kept as low as possible.
 In addition, so-called PIWI varieties (fungi-resistant) preferred, because thereby the use polluting fungicides is at least limited.

-The production, processing, control and import of organic products are regulated by the EU Organic Regulation.
+The production, processing, control and import of organic products are regulated by the EU Organic Farming Regulation.
 The guidelines contained therein form the basis for certification with annual controls as "organic operation".
 This is done by state approved bio or.
-Inspection bodies which also check compliance, but also conduct random checks.
-Only such certified companies are allowed Organic wines (Ökowine) produce, or this with the Biosiegel the EU and, where appropriate, additionally with a seal of association as such.
+Inspection bodies which also check compliance, but also make random checks.
+Only such certified companies are allowed Organic wines Produce (Ökoweine), or this with the Biosiegel the EU and, where appropriate, additionally with a seal of association as such.
 A membership in one of the many organic associations such.
 B. DEMETER but is not mandatory.
 There are countless organic associations worldwide and many more organic labels.
 In Austria, for example, currently more than 100 different organic quality labels are in use.
 Some of these labels are issued by state agencies, some by consortiums and organic associations, others are special private labels of large supermarket chains such as "AMA" (Agramarkt Austria) or "YES!
-NATURALLY "(REWE Group).
+NATURAL "(REWE Group).
 The basic requirement is compliance with the minimum standards of EU Organic Regulation in order to be allowed to label the produced or marketed products as "organic".

 Organic wines are identified by the EU organic label and / or by the name of the organic association of which the farm is a member.
 These organic dressings (see a list below) have consistently extended, sometimes even stricter requirements.
 In addition to the EU organic guidelines, the companies or wines must meet the standards of these associations in order to obtain a certificate of association.
-Again, there are regular checks and, if the result is positive, confirmation of the certification.
+Again, there are regular checks and, if the result is positive, a confirmation of the certification.
 As a rule, however, the state organic / eco inspection bodies also take over the controls according to the guidelines of the organic associations.
-However, a Bioverbands certification is not possible without an EU organic certification.
+Organic certification is not possible without EU organic certification.

-Additional information in detail about the complex topic can be found under the following keywords, which have already been mentioned several times above:
+Further information in detail about the complex topic can be found under the following keywords, which have already been mentioned several times above: